andreas-breidenthal/seamless-ambiguity/README.md

-*Two interconnected manuscripts exploring the boundary between fictional archives and historical record.*
+Two interconnected manuscripts exploring the boundary between fictional archives and the historical record — and what survives within it.

 # Seamless: A Study in Ambiguity